mtguerreiro/ocp/demos/example_intro/readme.md

 Having a look at the `appInit` function in the `app.c` file, the traces are initialized first.
 This is important because the hardware and the controller might add signals to the traces, so it is important that they are already initialized.
 After initializing the trace, the hardware and the controller are initialized.
 Last, `ocp`'s control system is initialized, which links the hardware and controller functions to `ocp`.

 Note that the trace and the control system can be initialized with names.
-In this template, their are initialized with "App trace" and "App controller", respectively.
+In this template, they are initialized with "App trace" and "App controller", respectively.

 ## Running